All courses are three units unless indicated otherwise.

 Explores the movements for unification and national recognition in 19th and 20th Century Europe.
 Includes the unification of Germany and Italy, the dismantling of the Austro-Hungarian empire, movements for independence in eastern Europe.

 Interwar Europe 1918-1939

-Political, economic, and cultural/artistic responses to World War I in Europe.
-Explores the attraction of totalitarian political ideologies, the aftermath of the Paris Peace Conference, economic upheaval in the Great Depression, and the coming of World War II.
+Political, economic, and cultural/artistic responses to WWI in Europe.
+Explores the attraction of totalitarian political ideologies, the aftermath of the Paris Peace Conference, economic upheaval in the Great Depression, and the coming of WWII.
 Subjects include the rise of Nazism, the Spanish Civil War, Modernist movements in thought and the arts, the rise of Stalinism, and peace and appeasement.

 Society and Culture in Modern Europe

 Changes in European thought, art, and society from the rise of romanticism to post-modernism.